-6 Related work
+6. Related work

 Our approach addresses a very general topic-namely the combination of logic and probability-that has been addressed before in one way or the other by many researchers.
-Halpern and colleagues (Halpern 1990; Fagin and Halpern 1994; Bacchus et al. 1996) combine classical first-order logic with different probabilistic interpretations.
-Their focus is similar in spirit to classical Nilsson-style probabilistic logic (Nilsson 1986) and they discuss probability distributions over the interpretations of the language, not over subsets of knowledge bases as we do.
-In particular, they address the challenge of considering first-order logic instead of propositional logic and the computational issues raised by, e.g., considerations of infinity.
-Furthermore, Wilson (1992) pointed out the possibility to augment a logic with probabilities in a general way.
+Halpern and colleagues [27, 17, 1] combine classical first-order logic with different probabilistic interpretations, and [19] in the case of abstract argumentation.
+Their focus is similar in spirit to classical Nilsson-style probabilistic logic [41] and they discuss probability distributions over the interpretations of the language, not over subsets of knowledge bases as we do.
+In particular, they address the challenge of considering first-order logic instead of propositional logic and the computational issues raised by, e. g., considerations of infinity.
+Furthermore, Wilson [58] pointed out the possibility to augment a logic with probabilities in a general way.
 However, he discusses this idea in a very abstract way without technical details.
+Of particular interest is the case of concurrent constraint programming [54], and its probabilistic extensions, e.g. [13, 25], as they can become another interesting test-case between our approach and ad-hoc proposals, as it is in the case of our proposed probabilistic version of ASP (cf. Section 5.2) versus the P-log [2] proposal.